ayberksavas/PromptAnalyze_DS210/README.md

 ## Motivation

 While trying to find a dataset for the project, I initially considered basic data such as the calories I consume daily or the steps I take daily.
 However, I wasn't satisfied with this because the data only went back a few weeks.
 Then, I had this brilliant idea: **to analyze my prompt history with AI agents**.
 Since ChatGPT was released, I’ve been using it extensively, and I started using Claude a few months ago.
 This meant I had the perfect dataset—almost two years' worth of data that continues to grow daily as I study and ask questions.
 Moreover, this dataset is very informative about me, so analyzing it will be a journey of self-discovery.
 (Nosce te ipsum).

+## Tools

+**ChatGPT and Claude:** Used to assist with almost all questions I have.
+They form the foundation of my project since I obtain my data from them.

+**Visual Studio Code:** For coding and implementing libraries.

+**Pandas:** Used for data cleaning and structuring.

+**Matplotlib:** For creating visualizations.

+**NumPy:** For performing mathematical operations.

+These are the tools I have used so far.
+I will update this list as needed.

 ## Data Source and Preprocessing